raphant/cnn_gaf/README.md

 ## Notebooks
-`cnn.ipynb` - An example of the work flow `cnn_lstm.ipynb`- I implemented a LSTM layer into the model `tuner.ipynb` - An implementation of parameter hyperopting for the model.
+`cnn.ipynb` - An example of the work flow

+`cnn_lstm.ipynb`- Here I implement a LSTM layer into the model

+`tuner.ipynb` - An implementation of parameter hyperopting for the model.

 [LazyFT](https://github.com/raphant/lazyft) is used to download data and test strategies.